Best 18 Month No APR Credit Cards 2017

 How Much Savings from 18 Months 0% APR?

-The amount you save is dependent on your monthly payments and, as mentioned, the actual APR of the credit card.
-Depending on your creditworthiness, you could be paying as much as 20%, which can result in significant savings if you transfer to a card with a 0% introductory APR.
+The amount you save is dependent on your monthly payments and the actual APR of the credit card.
+Depending on your creditworthiness, you could be paying as much as 20% more by the time you pay off the debt, which can result in significant savings if you transfer to a card with a 0% introductory APR.
 Also, keep in mind that if you transfer a balance, you’ll need to calculate the cost of the transfer (if any).

 Important Tip for Getting the Most Out of 0% Intro APRs